Do you have home recycling containers throughout your house?

 That was one of the tasks in the 52 Weeks to an Organized Home Challenge, which asked everyone to create a home recycling center.

-Lots of people took this challenge, or wanted to show off the containers and bins they had already placed in their home, so I've actually created this section part of the hall of fame.
+Lots of people took this challenge, or wanted to show off the containers and bins they had already placed in their home, so I've actually created this second part of the hall of fame.

-I hope you enjoy the pictures and ideas from readers below (scroll down to see them all).
 If you get inspired to set up your own home recycling center, I suggest you follow the steps in the challenge (see the link above).

-Here's a blog post from Wendysinfamilie.blogg.no who is following along with the challenges, and also worked on her home recycling center.
+Here's a blog post from Wendysinfamilie.blogg.no who is following along with the challenges, and also worked on her home recycling center. {Edited to add, the blog has now been taken down.}

 I couldn't read the blog words, since I only speak English, but you can tell she has her recycling held under her sink.
 She already had everything separated out with different containers under there, but during the challenge she took the time to create some labels for them.